miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

 Development Tools
 -----------------

-Here are tools that help you develop images and applications using the Yocto Project:
+The following list consists of tools that help you develop images and applications using the Yocto Project:

 -  *CROPS:* `CROPS <https://github.com/crops/poky-container/>`__ is an
    open source, cross-platform development framework that leverages